avondas/avondas/README.md

 <h1 align="center">👩‍💻Hi I'm Avienda</h1>

 I'm a software engineer that likes to learn new things and build stuff.
-I currently am a Computer Science student at the Rotterdam University of Applied Sciences.
+I currently am a Computer Science student at Leiden University.
 Trying new languages and building projects is what I enjoy and finding a workplace that can facilitate my thirst for knowledge is my goal.

 🖌️Dabbling in Blender 3D modelling